mollywilliams/grace-notes.github.io/_topics/salvation-doctrines.md

 **Predestined**

-* **[Romans 8:29, 30] (http://www.biblegateway.com/passage/?search=Romans+8%3A29-30)**. _For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that *He would be the firstborn among many brethren; and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified._
+* **Romans 8:29, 30**. _For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that *He would be the firstborn among many brethren; and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified._

 * **Ephesians 1:5.** _He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will_